roma4004/BattleCityRemastered/README.md

   * Host will be on auto pause while awaiting client joining
   * Replicating all visual events (move, shot, died, spawn, statistics, animation)
   * Logic compute on host with acepting client inputs and partialy miroring back to client to create visual consequence
+Hint: you can create BAT file, put there "game.exe -host && game.exe -client" and execute it, this will run both window at the same time, with offset, so windows will not cover each other.

 Used technologies:
 * C++20,